-2016/2017 budgetary expenditure trends:
+2017/2018 budgetary expenditure trends:

-- Increase in total General Fund operating costs primarily due to higher labor costs, increased service levels related to the GAB transit mitigation plan, and additional costs to operate and maintain the increase in Park & Ride capacity. - o Decrease in fuel due to securing a fixed-forward price contract resulting in a 21% decrease in the weighted average cost per diesel gallon. - o Increase in Transit Maintenance primarily due to higher labor costs and higher estimated maintenance costs due to the increase in the overall transit service plan mileage; - o Increase in Transit Operations due to higher labor costs in accordance with the Collective Bargaining Agreement and increase in the overall transit service plan hours; - o Increase in Administration primarily due to higher labor costs, IT-related operating costs, and development of an in-house training program. - Net decrease in Facilities primarily due to more accurate (and lower) operating and maintenance estimates based on experience that offset higher labor costs; - o Decrease in Attorney & Board of Directors due to estimated legal services needed; - o Increase in Trails and Corridor Management Program due to higher labor costs and increase in professional services related to the trail and corridor comprehensive plan. - Increase in Service Contract Special Revenue Fund due to a combination of higher costs to operate the service, increased City of Aspen service levels, and GAB transit mitigation plan. - Increase in Bus Stops and Park & Ride Special Revenue Fund due to the additional operating and maintenance costs to support the expanded Carbondale Park & Ride, expanded West Glenwood Park & Ride and newly constructed New Castle Park & Ride. - Increase in Mid Valley Trails Special Revenue Fund due to increased contributions to support the Crown Loop trail project. - Increase in total General Fund and Special Revenue Funds operating costs reflects a more accurate representation of costs to support the complete operation of the Authority's services.
+- Increase in total General Fund operating costs primarily due to higher labor costs, increased regional commuter service levels related to the Town of Snowmass Village, and additional costs to operate and maintain the West Glenwood Park & Ride. - o Increase in Transit Maintenance primarily due to higher labor costs; - Increase in Transit Operations due to higher labor costs in accordance with the Collective Bargaining Agreement, additional Supervisor, and increased security; - o Increase in Administration primarily due to higher labor costs and new full-time position. - Slight decrease in Attorney & Board of Directors due to estimated legal services needed; - Increase in Trails and Corridor Management Program due to higher labor costs and increase in professional services related to the trail and corridor comprehensive plan. - Increase in Service Contract Special Revenue Fund due to a combination of higher costs to operate the service and inclusion of Americans with Disabilities Act (ADA) Service as part of the City of Aspen's Municipal Transit Service contract. - Increase in Bus Stops and Park & Ride Special Revenue Fund due to the additional operating and maintenance costs to support expanded West Glenwood Park & Ride. - Decrease in Mid Valley Trails Special Revenue Fund due to timing of trail projects. - Increase in total General Fund and Special Revenue Funds operating costs reflects a more accurate representation of costs to support the complete operation of the Authority's services.

-Four Year Financial Summary Information continued...
+Five Year Financial Summary Information continued...